 BCC understands that claims of harassment, discrimination, or sexual violence can be sensitive.
 If the complainant requests confidentiality or asks that the complaint or disciplinary action not be pursued against the alleged perpetrator, BCC will take all reasonable steps to investigate and respond to the complaint consistent with the individual's request.
-Such steps may include, for example, recommending local counseling services, offering accommodations, providing the campus with additional training on relevant issues and implementing other measures independent of disciplinary action that could assist the complainant or address the harassment without disclosing the individual's identity.
+Such steps may include, for example, contacting the complainant confidentially to discuss availability of supportive measures recommending local counseling services, offering accommodations, providing the campus with additional training on relevant issues, and implementing other measures independent of disciplinary action that could assist the complainant or address the harassment without disclosing the individual's identity.
 However, confidentiality cannot be guaranteed in every situation.
 Following notice of an incident, BCC must weigh a request for confidentiality or request not to pursue a formal investigation and disciplinary action with its responsibility to provide a safe, non-discriminatory environment to all students and employees.
-Thus, in some cases, it may be necessary to explain to the individual that confidentiality may not be ensured, pursue an investigation and take all necessary steps to end the alleged misconduct and prevent its recurrence.
+Thus, in some cases, it may be necessary to explain to the individual that confidentiality may not be ensured, pursue an investigation, and take all necessary steps to end the alleged misconduct and prevent its recurrence.